connexcs/docs/docs/tag.md

 !!! warning "Asterisk pings"
     Asterisk doesn't have SIP Ping (OPTIONS) enabled by default.
 If your customer / carrier is using Asterisk, you may need to disable this if they don't have it enabled on their side, as calls will typically disconnect after 30 seconds.

-3. **Flow Speed (CPS)**: Limits the calls per second.
+3.**Flow Speed (CPS)**: Limits the calls per second.
 You should set this for each customer card assigned to the customer account.
-4. **CPS Spike Buffer**: Limit a spike of calls by spreading them over a longer period of time.
+4.**CPS Spike Buffer**: Limit a spike of calls by spreading them over a longer period of time.
 This essentially manages a large volume of calls over a short period of time.
   Once the buffer limit reaches its threshold, the calls per second kicks in, distributing the spike of calls.

 !!! note "CPS Buffering"